TheZPerson/sd-advanced-stylebox-and-wildcards/README.md

 ## Live Edit
-I am heavy user of Styles in WebUI, but they come with certain incoveniences.
+I am heavy user of Styles in WebUI, but they come with certain inconveniences.

 How Styles affect the image are often affected by other loras, alternative models or just AIs mood.<br/>
 I frequently find it necessary to tweak Styles to get the result I want, but to do that I must either the apply the Style to the prompt box or permanently modify the Style. <br/>